cyril279/cyril279.github.io/opensuse.md

 #### NetworkManager vs. Wicked:
 - for laptop?
 NetworkManager. full stop.
 - I like the configurability of Wicked (via Yast), but it lacks gnome integration (applet)

+**YAST!**
+Whether graphical gui or text-mode gui (tui), YAST will help ensure that all is done both correctly and thoroughly.
+`yast network`

 **Service switch (to [Wicked])**
 `systemctl status network` #show/verify which service is managing the network, and its status